Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Watch Out for Musty Odors

 If your room has a musty odor, ask (very nicely) to change rooms.
-A musty odor is an indicator of high mold levels.

-Like with restaurants, being kind and polite with a brief and gentle explanation of your health concerns will go a long way.
+Like with restaurants, being kind and polite, with a brief and gentle explanation of your health concerns, will go a long way.

 Treat the Room for Mold